napolux/1000ideas/ideas/luxury_news_for_rich_people/README.md

 ### CONs

 * Needs a full team for fresh news
-* Hard to differentiate, if news are always the same.
+* Hard to differentiate, if news are always the same
 * How to get exclusive news, for example in fashion
 * Can't really cover international events.
 I need to be rich to cover news for the rich people
 * Probably also need a way to avoid plagiarism of original content